fury-r/encrypted-messenger/README.md

     - Public keys are essential for encrypting data intended for specific users.

 2. **Handshake Initialization**:
-    - User1 initiates communication with User2, User1 checks in the local db if AES key is present for this communication if not.
+    - User1 initiates communication with User2, User1 checks in the local db if DES key is present for this communication if not.
-    - User1 generates an AES key for symmetric encryption.
+    - User1 generates an DES key for symmetric encryption.
-    - User1 saves the AES key in the local DB.
+    - User1 saves the DES key in the local DB.
     - User1 retrieves User2's public key from Firestore.
-    - User1 encrypts the AES key with User2's public key.
+    - User1 encrypts the DES key with User2's public key.

 3. **Handshake**:
-    - User1 sends the encrypted AES key to User2.
+    - User1 sends the encrypted DES key to User2.
-    - User2 receives the encrypted AES key and decrypts it using their private key.
+    - User2 receives the encrypted DES key and decrypts it using their private key.
     - Stores it in the local DB.

 4. **Secure Communication**:
-    - User1 and User2 now share a common AES key securely.
+    - User1 and User2 now share a common DES key securely.
-    - Both parties can use this AES key for symmetric encryption and decryption of messages.
+    - Both parties can use this DES key for symmetric encryption and decryption of messages.

 5. **Message Exchange**:
-    - User1 encrypts their message using the shared AES key.
+    - User1 encrypts their message using the shared DES key.
     - User1 sends the encrypted message to User2.
-    - User2 receives the encrypted message and decrypts it using the shared AES key.
+    - User2 receives the encrypted message and decrypts it using the shared DES key.

 ## Security Measures